-After cooking up that grub, you just need to do a quick clean.
+After cooking up that grub, you just need to do a quick cleaning.
 Then, after drying it, just wipe down the cast-iron with a bit of oil to maintain that non-stick seasoning.
 I use coconut oil to coat my cast-iron cookware because I use it in my day-to-day cooking.
 Nothing special, use what you have on hand.

 Besides the cast-iron even heating and excellent heat retention capability, this dutch oven a true multi-tasker.
-You can grill up a pan of beans, slow cook a favorite stew, or whip up a tasty blueberry cobbler, going from the grill, the stove, or from the campfire straight to the table.
+You can grill up a pan of beans, slow cook a favorite stew, or whip up a tasty blueberry cobbler, going from the grill, the stove, or right from the campfire and straight to the table.

 This 2-quart size makes it ideal for a one- or two-person meal.
 Or, use it to make a side dish to feed the crowd.
 Here I am cooking up a mess of bacon and onions to doctor up a can of store-bought baked beans.